sandhya212/Mistic/function_flowchart.rst

         Function generates a stack montage by using each marker channel of a multiplexed image.

-	- Reads in and processes the image channels
+	- Reads in and pre-processes the image channels
 	- Generates evenly-spaced points on the static canvas to arrange the images in rows
 	- Generates thumbnails, and pastes these onto the static canvas
 	- Stores the thumbnails in the output folder